 I was no longer the girl he married.
 Now, this happens in life, we grow up, and we change.
 But, I also know that when we become a homeschool mom our world changes.
 Our marriage changes.
-And if we let it “homeschool mom” becomes our identity.
+And if we let it the life of a homeschool mom becomes our identity.
 Guys, that’s not how it is supposed to be.

 I had dreams before I began homeschooling.
 Interests.
 I made time for my husband.
 I took an interest in HIS life.
 HIS job.
 HIS passions.
 When homeschooling came into the picture I really had little time for anything else.
 I lost sight of my husband and myself.
 Chances are, I’m not the first homeschool mom who forgot the girl she used to be…

 Moms, I encourage you to think back to when you were dating your husband.
 Remember your early years of marriage.
+What about before you became a new homeschool mom?
 What did you do?
 Take the time and relive some of those moments.
 Ask him about his day.
 Talk to him about his dreams.
 Make plans for a date night at one of your first dating spots (for us it was Rally’s.
 I know romantic 😉 ) Surprise him with a mixed CD of some of your favorite songs from the early years.
 Talk about how your dreams have changed, what plans you have for the future and reminisce about the past.